 Staff and children at Fair Furlong Primary School practise, use and teach the cursive handwriting script.
 We use this because research shows that there is a direct relationship between the quality of a person’s handwriting and the quality of their written text.
 It also allows more fluency when writing, allowing children to write their ideas coherently while being able to think about their next sentences.
 Also, children who have dyslexia or dyslexic tendencies and who find spelling difficult can often find a joined cursive script more accessible.
 In Nursery and Reception the children will learn pre cursive writing – where they have a ‘lead in’ and a ‘lead out’ for each letter.
 Each lead in, and each letter starts on the line.
 This then allows the children to progress into joined handwriting.
 As the children progress to joined handwriting, they’re challenged never to take their pen off the page when writing one word!

 At Fair Furlong children have a Literacy lesson each day.
 During these lessons children are taught to write for a range of audiences and purposes.
-We use our own Fair Furlong texts as a stimulus and follow the Talk for Writing Scheme.
-The children are taught and then learn key rules for spelling, grammar and punctuation each day, this helps them to communicate their ideas in a coherent manner.
-The children are taught to plan, write then edit their work and improve it over several drafts.
-The children’s writing is celebrated each week when one child is nominated for the writer of the week award.
-Staff then vote for the winner and they receive a trophy to be displayed with pride in their classroom.
-All of the nominations, along with the wining piece, are displayed in the school hall.
+A high quality, topic related book is selected by teachers to be used as a stimulus for writing that term.
+The children are taught and then learn key rules for spelling, grammar and punctuation each day, helping them to communicate their ideas in a coherent manner.
+The children are taught to plan, draft, write and edit their work, giving them the ability to independently improve each piece of writing to effectively suit the audience and purpose.
+The children’s writing is celebrated each term.
+One child is nominated for the writer of the term award by their class teacher.
+Each nominee gets a small reward, and an overall winner from each phase is awarded a writer's pack in assembly.
+All of the nominations, along with the winning pieces, are displayed in the school hall.

 Phonics is taught daily in Nursery, Reception, Year 1.
 At the end of Year 1 all children are tested on their ability to blend and segment words and recognise pseudo (pretend) words.
 The children who do not pass the phonics test still receive daily phonics support in Year 2 and key stage two literacy lessons.